lowRISC/lowrisc-site/content/docs/refresh-v0.6/development.md

 These instructions assume you are running our recommended distribution Ubuntu 16.04.5 LTS

+No pre-build installation images are available for our setup.
+So we accelerate the bootstrapping process using qemu.
 This first step creates a RISCV emulation environment to short-circuit the complexities of preparing a rootfs

     cd $TOP/qemu
     ./configure --static --disable-system --target-list=riscv64-linux-user
     make

-If debugging, or you prefer individual steps, proceed as follows, first generate an initial root file system for booting:
+Proceed as follows, first generate an initial root file system for booting, we use debian to generate initial tmpfs for booting, and at the same time, the subsystems for multi-user operation:

     cd $TOP/debian-riscv64
     make cpio

 This stage could fail due to server timeouts or lack of signing keys.
-If so run the above step twice to make sure
+If so run the above step twice to make sure.
+Support non-debian derived base operating systems is outside the scope of this tutorial.

 Then continue to customise debian in the same directory as follows: